shreecodes11/motion-blur-object-detection-benchmark/README.md

 This repository is released for academic and research purposes.

 Please provide appropriate attribution if referencing the manuscript, code, or experimental findings.

+Note

+The original implementation was developed in Google Colab.
+Due to GitHub notebook rendering limitations, the source code is provided as a Python script (".py") instead of a Jupyter notebook (".ipynb").